badueny/alquran/README.md

 ~~If you want to donate, please donate to your nearest neighbor in need.

-With :heart: From Indonesia to the World.
+With :heart: From Indonesia for everyone.